 22. Big Sausage

 The little town of Tuatapere made a name for itself after winning a radio contest for “Best Sausage” in the country.
-It is now know as the “Sausage Capital”.
+It is now known as the “Sausage Capital”.
 What was the prize of this contest you may ask, well… a giant sausage of course!
 [Update: the sausage has been taken down but there are talks of a new one to be erected in the town!]

 Location: Tuatapere, Southland, South Island